berryes/TikTunnel/README.md

 This program scrapes data from Tiktok and serves an endpoint to safely view the content.

 ### Current status: <p style="color:purple"> Reverse engineering API... </p>
+Note: I lost motivation for researching tiktoks api and because of that the project has been put to a hold.

 ## Todo / plans
 Well first of all is actually writing the program.
 But neverless here are some features I want to implement in the near future.